 We also imagine there's a chance Nintendo will announce some new kits for its upcoming Nintendo Labo accessory which is due to be released in April.

 What we want to see...
 EA

-Now for the exciting stuff.
-Surely, we have to see actual gameplay - or at least something tangibly reportable - on Amy Hennig’s ‘Project Ragtag’ Star Wars game.
+We're quietly hopeful that we'll get to see actual gameplay - or at least something tangibly reportable - on Amy Hennig’s ‘Project Ragtag’ Star Wars game.
 Visceral has been very quiet since the forgettable Battlefield Hardline, so if we hear nothing from the studio by this point, we can safely assume the game might be forever stuck in development hell.

 What we want to see...
 Ubisoft